Updated: July 22, 2022 by Jennifer Munsell

 1. Breathing Heavily Due to Eating

 Humans and reptiles digest their food very differently.
-As mammals, we generate our own heat and have no direct control over our metabolism or digestion.
+As mammals, we generate our own heat and have no direct control over our metabolism, digestion or temperature regulation.

 Reptiles, on the other hand, are ectotherms.
 This means they need an external source of heat to keep them warm.
 They move to warmer or cooler spots in order to speed up or slow down their metabolic process such as digestion!
 They do all of this by instinct.